kashifm777/PythonApps/README.md

 # PythonApps
- A repository for various python apps
+ A repository for various python apps.
+These are listed below:
+1. ATM
+2. Bank Management System
+3. Complaint Management System